Gretta Sarfaty

 Gretta Sarfaty, 1976.
 Auto-Photos III (detalhe), Photography.

 Gretta Sarfaty (born Alegre Sarfaty; also known as Gretta Grzywacz and Greta Sarfaty Marchant or mononymously as Gretta) is a painter, photographer, and multimedia artist who earned international acclaim in the 1970s for her artistic works related to body art and feminism.
-Born in Greece, in 1947, she moved with her family to São Paulo in 1954, being naturalized as Brazilian.
+Born in 1947 in Greece, she moved with her family to São Paulo in 1954, being naturalised as Brazilian.

-Alongside her art she was the founder of the artist-run space, Sartorial Contemporary Art (2005–2010), and since 2010 she keeps an art collection called Alegre Sarfaty Collection.
+Alongside her art, she was the founder of the artist-run space Sartorial Contemporary Art (2005–2010), and since 2010 she keeps an art collection called Alegre Sarfaty Collection.

-From the 1970s on, Gretta developed her artistic career.
-She took fine arts classes in São Paulo, at FAAP and the Escola Pan Americana de Artes - she was taught by artists working also in São Paulo, including Walter Lewy, Ivald Granato, Mário Gruber and Savério Castellano.
+From the 1970s, Gretta developed her artistic career.
+She took fine arts classes in São Paulo, at FAAP and the Escola Pan Americana de Artes - she was taught by artists working also in São Paulo, including Walter Lewy, Ivald Granato, Mário Gruber, and Savério Castellano.
 She studied photography with the photographer Julio Abe Wakahara during 1975.
 Due to her artistic work and exhibitions, she moved to Paris, Milan and New York.

 Gretta exhibited her work at institutions such as Museu de Arte Contemporânea da Universidade de São Paulo (MAC/USP), Museu de Arte Moderna de São Paulo (MAM/SP), Museu de Arte de São Paulo (MASP), Museu Nacional de Belas Artes (MNBA), Pinacoteca do Estado de São Paulo, Moreira Salles Institute, Museu de Arte da Pampulha (MAP), Musée d'Art Moderne de la Ville de Paris, Museo MACRO Asilo, Palazzo dei Diamanti di Ferrara, Foundation Calouste Gulbenkian, Fundação Vera Chaves Barcellos (FVCB), Centre Georges Pompidou, Internationaal Cultureel Centrum, New York University (NYU), among others.

 Personal life

-Gretta was born in Athens in 1947 and was named Alegre Sarfaty, from parents of Italian, Greek and Turkish origin.
+Gretta was born in Athens in 1947 to parents of Italian, Greek and Turkish origin, and was named Alegre Sarfaty.
 In 1954, her family moved to São Paulo, Brazil.

-At the age of 17 she married José Grzywacz; she has three children from this marriage: Victoria Sarfaty Grzywacz, Pedro Grzywacz and Rafaela Grzywacz Goodman.

-Nowadays, the artist is established in São Paulo,Brazil, spending some brief periods of the year between New York, London and Italy.

 Artistic career

 Throughout her career Gretta exhibited mainly in São Paulo, New York and London.
-In the 70s she participated in numerous solo shows in Brazil displaying her early paintings.
-Her world travels and mixed background has had an important influence on her more contemporary visual work – particularly her photography and collages which deal in themes of identity and culture, although her art is not restricted just to the canvas.
-Marchant's work embraces a wide range of media including installation, photography, video, paintings and performance.
+In the 70s, she participated in numerous solo shows in Brazil displaying her early paintings.
+Her world travels and mixed background had an influence on her more contemporary visual work – particularly her photography and collages which deal with themes of identity and culture.
+Marchant's work spans a wide range of media including installations, photography, video, paintings, and performance art.